littlefish-foundation/the-vault/B. Project Catalyst/Fund 9/Proposals/Common/Workload Management.md

 The numbers provided will be updated with concrete numbers to reflect full the workload once submissions close.

 ## Individual Loads
 For individuals, the picture may be different.
 Some individuals may be overloaded, others not.
 Individuals will self manage their commitments through the module system, selecting modules to commit to.
-This information will be available here as proposals close.
+This information will be available here as proposals we adopt the module system across the LFF community.

 We plan to display all total work commitments by each individual in the LFF team on our knowledge base in the coming months, as the module & commitment systems are adopted as organizational processes.